 Once you’ve identified a few activities that fill your creative need, consider branching out to take a class.

 You could start by checking with your city; chances are there are multiple community classes available throughout the year.
-This is often an affordable way to get started, and also a great way to meet others on similar creative journey.
+This is often an affordable way to get started, and also a great way to meet others on a similar creative journey.

 Alternatively, you might consider sites like Groupon for discounted classes.
-This is one of my favorite options, because it lets you dig further into the art and see if it’s really for you before making a major investment.
+This is one of my favorite options because it lets you dig further into the art and see if it’s really for you before making a major investment.

 And finally, if you’ve really found your passion, you could attend a retreat or travel to learn more about your art.
-I know when I discover a new creative project, I’m hyper focused on learning everything I can.
+I know when I discover a new creative project, I’m hyper-focused on learning everything I can.
 So spending a weekend doing just that sounds like a creative dream to me.

 So tell me, do you have any creative passions?
-Has creativity improved your health in anyway?
+Has creativity improved your health in any way?
 Have you ever taken a creative class before?
 Let me know below!